winkleri-23/folder_synchro/README.md

 `interval_seconds`: Synchronization interval in seconds.

 ### Example
-`python synchronize.py ./src_folder ./replica_folder ./logfile.txt 10`
+`python3 synchronize.py ./src_folder ./replica_folder ./logfile.txt 10`

 ### Docker
 Besides running the program locally, you can also run it in a docker container.
 The docker can be started